With a National Art Pass you get

 With a selection of spectacular galleries to visit, you can wander Wonderlab: The Equinor Gallery, an interactive gallery exploring the beauty of the maths and science that shape our daily lives, The Wellcome Galleries, showcasing some of the most significant medical collections in the world, and Information Age, a display of 800 objects focused on the development of communication technology.

 Science City 1550-1800: The Linbury Gallery tells stories of the people who have influenced and been affected by scientific discovery, showing how over three centuries London transformed from a modest commercial centre to a global scientific powerhouse.
+Plus, 11-16 year-olds can explore the exciting world of technicians in the interactive Technicians: The David Sainsbury Gallery which opened in 2022.

 There are daily tours, live events, science shows and 800 interactive exhibits, as well as simulator rides and an IMAX 3D cinema to dive headfirst into the complex world of science around the globe.